tunazislam/tunazislam.github.io/_pages/publications.md

   <div>
     <a href="http://tunazislam.github.io/publications/llms-tp-fb-ad" style="color: #4a4a83;" onmouseover="this.style.color='black';" onmouseout="this.style.color='#4a4a83';"><b> Uncovering Latent Arguments in Social Media Messaging by Employing LLMs-in-the-Loop Strategy </b></a>
     <br>
     <b>Tunazzina Islam</b>, Dan Goldwasser.
-In Findings of the Association for Computational Linguistics: <a href="https://2025.naacl.org/">NAACL 2025</a>, pages 7397–7429.
+In Findings of the 2025 Annual Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics (<a href="https://2025.naacl.org/">NAACL 2025</a>), pages 7397–7429.
 [Acceptance rate: 14.7%]
     <br>
     <a href="https://aclanthology.org/2025.findings-naacl.413/" style="color: #5f5147;" onmouseover="this.style.color='black';" onmouseout="this.style.color='#5f5147';">[Paper Link]</a> <a href="https://arxiv.org/pdf/2404.10259.pdf" style="color: #5f5147;" onmouseover="this.style.color='black';" onmouseout="this.style.color='#5f5147';">[arXiv]</a> <a href="https://tunazislam.github.io/files/LatentArgumentsLLM.pdf" style="color: #5f5147;" onmouseover="this.style.color='black';" onmouseout="this.style.color='#5f5147';">[Slide]</a>
   </div>